 Athletes must get an updated medical form prior to their first practice.
 If athletes are having trouble obtaining a valid medical or getting a doctor’s appointment, please reach to Amelia Hamilton (ARH@SONJ.ORG)

-Athletes can only participate in one (1) in-person activity for the winter season and one (1) in-person activity for the spring season.
+Athletes can only participate in one (1) in-person activity for the summer season.
 Athletes can take part in any and all Virtual (at-home) opportunities in addition to the one (1) in-person activity.

 For travel to and from practice – If you must take public transportation or carpool with people outside your household, wear a mask the entire journey to/from home.

 A full list of testing sites in New Jersey can be found here.

 Programs can only participate in activities that are listed.
 If there is an activity or sport not listed, and a Program would like to submit a proposal for an outdoor practice plan for an activity/sport, the link can be found here: https://www.tfaforms.com/4847073.

 Currently, the only approved Special Olympics New Jersey activity can be conducted.
 If there is an activity or sport not listed, and a Program would like to submit a proposal for an outdoor practice plan for an activity/sport, the link can be found here: https://www.tfaforms.com/4847073.
 We also have virtual "Hangout" sessions available through our SONJ at Home site.